In-patient luxury rehab center in Thailand

 Effects of ODD include lack of friendships, social isolation, school problems, and inability to develop meaningful relationships.

 Healthcare providers diagnose ODD when a patient meets criteria from the DSM-5 for at least six months.
 When diagnosing the problem, doctors aim to determine whether there is a pattern of specific behavior, how symptoms affect daily life, the severity of symptoms, and whether they are associated with other causes.
+The oppositional-defiant disorder affects a patient’s social life and confidence or self-esteem.
+It’s difficult for someone with ODD to communicate with others.
+Eventually, this leads to problems at work or school and worsening of mental health and wellbeing.

 4. Conduct disorder